 Enriching and structuring content on GOV.UK

 One thing that the GOV.UK knowledge graph (‘govGraph’) relies on, is having rich and structured content on GOV.UK.
-There are many uses for structured content that will be covered in an upcoming blog post, but from Data Labs’ perspective, this is vital.
+There are many uses for structured content, but from Data Labs’ perspective, this is vital.

 Currently, the graph contains content attributes including page-level HTML, the topic a content item is tagged to, the publishing organisation, document type, and dates, but we need to be more granular and detailed.
 Attributes like things (such as passports), people (like ministers), places (such as Ireland) and eligibility criteria (like costs and age) need to be identified and added to our content for the graph to be really valuable for government.